delesslin/100-days-of-code/r1-log.md

 Did some piddle work because I ran out of town: added shift, ctrl, backspace, and space

 **Thinking Forward:** I want to watch a flux video and refactor my app to use it

+### R1D6
+I implemented flux!!!
+Or some janky version of it.
+It's such a convenient way to structure the app.

+**Thinking Forward:** Implement react and flux in catawbaDictionary